Abhi-1U/texor-rjarticle/supplement/lua-filters/README.md

-# A sample to demonstrate usage of code inside of an article.
+# A sample to demonstrate usage of pandoc lua filters.

 ## Dependencies